“Shout for joy to the LORD, all the earth. Worship the LORD with gladness…” (Psalm 100:1-2)

 - There will be no bulletins.

-- Offering plates will be on a table at the back of the sanctuary.
+- Offering plates will be on a table just outside the sanctuary doors.

 - There will be no Bibles or hymnals in the pews.
-Please bring your own Bible if you require one.
+Please bring your own Bible if you want to use one.

 - The cushions to soften the pews will be not be available.
-Please bring your own if you require one.
+Please bring your own if you need one.

 - Ushers will be required to wear a mask at all times.